-I started working at a shop in Shibuya 109 in July 2007.
-This arubaito, part time job, was my best chance to truly learn Japanese and experience Japanese culture.
+Soon, I started working at a shop in Shibuya 109, in July 2007.
+This arubaito, or part-time job, was my best chance to truly learn Japanese and experience Japanese culture.

-I scoured Craigslist for free furniture and kitchen ware and bought a futon set and pair of hot pink curtains purchased from Nissen, my favorite mail order company that I still use ten years later.
-In fact, the plates that I got from one sayonara sale are still in use, and I still have the very first pair of chopsticks that I bought when I first moved back to Japan.
+I scoured Craigslist for free furniture and kitchenware and bought a futon set and pair of hot pink curtains purchased from Nissen, my favorite mail order company that I still use ten years later.

-Within one year my Japanese and sales skills improved so much that my responsibilities went from folding clothes, dusting, and taking out the trash to writing daily sales reports.
-(By the way, those were hand written at the end of every night), conducting stock inventory, and closing the register at night.
+Within one year my Japanese and sales skills improved so much that my responsibilities went from folding clothes, dusting, and taking out the trash to writing daily sales reports (which were handwritten at the end of every night), conducting stock inventory, and closing the register at night.

 Customers were tight with their money and fast fashion took over Japan.
 Pricey, domestic Japanese brands were now competing with inexpensive pieces from international powerhouses like H&M and Forever 21.
 Uniqlo used to be the clothing for the unfashionable, now they’ve taken over Japan and the world as well.

-The domestic brands that didn’t go bankrupt merged together or dtiched in-house designers for made in China clothing.
-My own store in particular, was losing its individuality, and I had come to realize that my journey was coming to an end.
+The domestic brands that didn’t go bankrupt merged together or ditched in-house designers for clothing made in China.
+My own store, in particular, was losing its individuality, and I had come to realize that my journey was coming to an end.

 Still, somehow, despite all the stress and pressure I put on myself, I managed to graduate in March 2012, a whole semester early- yay!
 From then to the end of 2013, the pace of things picked up.
 I spent those years ~finding myself~ and fulfilling my ~wanderlust~

 It’s been a crazy journey and I’m not sure of my destination, but I am enjoying the ride.
-I’d love to make a toast to the next ten years, but you know, breastfeeding.
-I’d non-alcoholic frozen margaritas, but the baby is sleeping… I guess that toast isn’t happening any time soon.
+I’d love to make a toast to the next ten yeasrs, but you know, breastfeeding.
+I’d love to make some non-alcoholic frozen margaritas, but the baby is sleeping, so I guess that toast isn’t happening any time soon!

 10 Years in Japan – From Gaijin Gyaru to Mama